DanielleBopda/Fairness-Optimized-Credit-Modeling-Responsible-AI-Fintech/README.md

 This project demonstrates how credit models must be evaluated **as economic systems**, not just statistical artifacts.
 It shows the judgment required to balance profit, risk, compliance, and customer impact in real financial environments.

-The emphasis is not on maximizing accuracy—but on maximizing **long-term, defensible business value**.
+The emphasis is not on maximizing accuracy but on maximizing **long-term, defensible business value**.

 ---